xvnpw/xvnpw.github.io/content/posts/external_authentication_bypass_in_ingress_nginx.md

 ## Authentication service

 Of course **not all** authentication services will be vulnerable.
-Only those that are making specific decisional based on requested paths.
+Only those that are making specific decisions based on requested paths.
 In my case service looks like this:

 ```
 @app.route('/verify')